 “Out with leaven, out with sin!”

 On the 13th of Nisan, proud (hateful) Haman issued an Annihilation Decree “out with the Yehudim and out with righteousness.”
 Therefore, this calendar date of the 13th of Nisan is the exact same date when Judas Iscariot (יהוּדָה אִישׁ־קְרִיּוֹת)—whose name pridefully means, “Praise of the Village of Man”—betrayed the Messiah Yeshua.

 Whose voice was it that Haman & Judas obeyed?

 The answer to this question is answered by going back to the time when Messiah was anointed by Miryam at Bethany.

 Just six days before the Messiah was crucified in Jerusalem the Messiah was dining on Shabbat at Bethany, just after sunset on Friday, Nisan 8 (March 31, C.E.
 30), at the home of Lazarus, Martha and Miryam.
-Something happened that evening of Shabbat that likely cost the Savior of all humankind (Moshia HaOlam) His life:
+As providence would have it something happened that evening of Shabbat that likely cost *Moshia HaOlam his life:

-The Messiah openly rebuked his eldest disciple, His treasurer, Judas!
+The Messiah openly rebuked his most senior ranking disciple, his treasurer, the Elder Judas!

 Observation #2.
-Even though he was a Yehudi Judas Iscariot (like the Gentile Haman) was like his father the Devil who is a (betrayer) a liar, a thief, and a murderer (destroyer of life).
+Even though he was a Jew Judas Iscariot (like the Gentile Haman) was just like his (their) father the Devil who is a betrayer, a liar, a thief, and a murderer.